oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-anatomy.md

   <figcaption> Code 3: .info_mask_shared_by_dir field </figcaption>
 </figure>

-The field `info_mask_shared_by_dir` is the information mask shared by direction; which means that the channel information is shared with other channels that have the same direction.
+The field `info_mask_shared_by_dir` is the information mask shared by direction (e.g., in or out); which means that the channel information is shared with other channels that have the same direction.
-(Na real que não entendi aqui o que você quer dizer com direction...)

 ```c
     /* The ordering of elements in the buffer via an enum */